 - The results of the oral examination will be one of the following:

 Oral Thesis Presentation Guidelines:

 - You must schedule an oral presentation of your proposal at a time when all committee members may attend.

 - A written thesis proposal must be submitted to all committee members and to the graduate group chair at least two weeks prior to your presentation.
-This proposal should be at least five pages long.

 In order to assure that each student is making satisfactory progress toward completion of the dissertation, the department will require a progress report due in the Fall semester for those students in their fourth year and beyond.